Perelyn-sama/bscToken/README.md

-# 7eternity-Token
+Token
-7eternity is a hyper reflection token which rewards its holders busd and 7eternity as well.
+token is a hyper reflection token which rewards its holders busd and token as well.